Vulcaine/BLAST_public/README.md

     ); // using true to specify default value instead of 0 }

-// using in mapping function
-intList | map@ elem -> if (
+// using in a mapping function intList | map@ elem -> if (
     elem == 0 ? elem*2;
     true ? elem^2;